MicrosoftDocs/ai-builder/ai-builder-docs/common-issues.md

 ## AI models fail to be imported in a new environment
 If your AI models are in error state after importing them in a new environment, here is a sequence of actions you can try to resolve the issue:
 - Uninstall the solution containing the model(s).
-- Wait around 10 minutes.
+- If your solution is unmanaged, delete manually the models in the AI Builder model page.
 - Re-install the solution containing the model(s).
 - Wait for the end of the "Importing" state for each model.

-If one of the imported models is still in error, retry the sequence of actions.
 If the problem persists (no new model gets fixed by this sequence), contact the support team.

 ### See also